 To time something perfectly is to “do the right thing in the right way at the right time.”
 It’s as simple and challenging as that.

 Authentic martial arts go beyond any single style or form.
 Some cultures studied how to use the mind and body efficiently and effectively for individual combat.
 They understood that a warrior might face several opponents at the same time.
 Some are larger, faster, or stronger.
 Some opponents have weapons and some armor.
-You needed to train the mind and body to be fluid and adaptable to the rapidly changing combat theater.
+You needed to train the mind, body, and soul to be fluid and adaptable to the rapidly changing combat theater.

 People think the key to perfect timing is moving quickly because they only see the result.
 The element needed to move “on time” in alignment.